Hoyasumii/avengers-endgame/README.md

 TONY STARK: Yeah–

-HOWARD STARK: You look a little
+HOWARD STARK: You look a little g